UNStats/website/gatsby-theme-profiles/content/profiles/niels-ploug.md

 jobtitle:
 organization:
 avatar: ../assets/niels-ploug.jpg
+---

----I have been working nationally and internationally as a manager in knowledge production for 30 years - Director of Social Statistics at [Statistics Denmark](https://www.dst.dk/en) since 2008 - and before that in management positions at the
+I have been working nationally and internationally as a manager in knowledge production for 30 years - Director of Social Statistics at [Statistics Denmark](https://www.dst.dk/en) since 2008 - and before that in management positions at the